The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 The two annually-elected consuls at its head represented the remnants of Rome’s monarchy; the Senate, composed of former office-holders and responsible for allocating funds and deciding on military interventions, constituted its oligarchic component; and the people’s assemblies, responsible for elections and passing legislation, made up the democratic element of ancient Rome.
 (At least superficially).

-Given the violent circumstances under which the Roman Republic was founded (the Rape of Lucretia by the Etruscan Prince Tarquinius “the Proud”), it is understandable that the Romans felt antagonistic towards kingship.
-So vehement was this hatred that they structured their Republic in such a way that, in theory, no one man could ever monopolise enough power to become king.
+Given the violent circumstances in which the Roman Republic was founded (the Rape of Lucretia by the Etruscan Prince Tarquinius “the Proud”), it is understandable that the Romans felt a lasting antagonism towards the concept of kingship.
+So vehement was this hatred that the Romans structured their Republic to prevent, at least in theory, any one man from accruing enough power to become king.

-Perhaps the greatest irony of Rome’s history is that, after fighting so hard trying to hold back the tide of one-man rule through a series of bloody civil wars at the end of the Republic, it was a return to monarchy (if not in name then in practice) in the form of the principate that the Romans ended up with.
+And yet the greatest irony of Rome’s history is that, after fighting so hard trying to hold back the tide of one-man rule through a series of bloody civil wars at the end of the Republic, it was a return to monarchy in the form of the principate that the Romans ended up with.

 This article looks at the series of events that led to the Roman Republic’s ultimate unravelling, and its replacement with one-man, autocratic rule under what’s commonly known as the Roman Empire.